MicrosoftDocs/sql-docs/docs/relational-databases/polybase/data-virtualization.md

 # Use the Data External Table Wizard with external tables

 One of the key scenarios for SQL Server 2019 CTP 2.0 is the ability to virtualize data.
-This process allows the data to stay in it’s original location, however you can **virtualize** the data in a SQL Server instance so that it can be queried there like any other table in SQL Server.
+This process allows the data to stay in its original location, however you can **virtualize** the data in a SQL Server instance so that it can be queried there like any other table in SQL Server.
 This will minimize the need for ETL processes.
 This is possible with the use of Polybase connectors.
 For more information on Data Virtualization please refer to our [Get started with PolyBase](polybase-guide.md) Document.

 ## Launch the External Table wizard

 Connect to the master instance using the IP address / port number (31433) obtained at the end of the [deployment script](../../big-data-cluster/quickstart-big-data-cluster-deploy.md).
-Expand your **Databases** node in the Object Explorer and select one of the databases where you would like to virtualize the data into from an existing SQL Server instance.
+Expand your **Databases** node in the Object Explorer.
+Then select one of the databases where you would like to virtualize the data into from an existing SQL Server instance.
 Right-click on the Database and select **Create External Table** from the context menu.
 This launches the Virtualize Data wizard.
 You can also launch the Virtualize Data wizard from the command palette by typing Ctrl+Shift+P (in Windows) and Cmd+Shift+P (in Mac).

 ![Virtualize data wizard](media/data-virtualization/virtualize-data-wizard.png)
-bue
 ## Select a data source

-Once you launch the wizard from one of the databases you can see that the Destination Database dropdown is auto-filled with the database name you have just selected.
-You have the option of changing the Destination Database, if you need to so, at this step.
-The External Data Source Types which is supported right now are SQL Server and Oracle.
-We will soon expand this to offer support to other data sources.
-Other data source types such as Teradata, MongoDB, etc. will be added here in the future.
-By default, SQL Server is selected.
+if you launched the wizard from one of the databases you can see that the destination dropdown is auto-filled.
+You also have the option of entering or changing the Destination Database on this screen.
+The External Data Source Types which is supported by the wizard are SQL Server and Oracle.

+> [!NOTE]
+>SQL Server is Highlighted by Default

 ![Select a data source](media/data-virtualization/select-data-source.png)